 - Lupin III uses these from time to time, often combining them with Latex Perfection.
 Characters will step out of complete body suits that made them completely identical to someone else.

-- Kinnikuman and it's sequel Kinnikuman Nisei often use this; Some villains don simple disguises that cover up everything, even spikes and horns (Monsieur Cheeks, a literal Butt-head, is first seen in a Kid Muscle disguise that completely obscures his unusually-shaped cranium).
+- Kinnikuman and its sequel Ultimate Muscle often use this; Some villains don simple disguises that cover up everything, even spikes and horns (Monsieur Cheeks, a literal Butt-head, is first seen in a Kid Muscle disguise that completely obscures his unusually-shaped cranium).

 - Watchmen example: Rorschach's mask.